Azure-Samples/cognitive-services-quickstart-code/dotnet/Personalizer/singleslot-quickstart-v2PreviewSdk/README.md

 ## Prerequisites

-The solution is a C# .NET Core console app project, so you will need [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0), and [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).
+The solution is a C# .NET console app project, so you will need [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0), and [Visual Studio 2019](https://visualstudio.microsoft.com/vs/).

 ## Set up the sample